thegleb/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

 Here is the output of the first convolutional layer (14x14x108) for the first downloaded image ("80 km/h").
 It appears that some of these features look at overall shape (e.g. 91, 71) and some activate more strongly for details inside the sign, such as 24 or to a lesser extent 81.
-Maybe I have more features than I need, or some of these features activate more strongly for other kinds of signs.
+Looking at these features, it is possible I have more features than I need, or some of these features activate more strongly for other kinds of signs.

 ![Output of the first convolutional layer][image9]